-- Rising interest rates and/or credit spreads of the fixed-income investments can reduce the market value of the asset portfolio.
+Rising interest rates and/or credit spreads of the fixed-income investments can reduce the market value of the asset portfolio.
 From an economic point of view, there is a natural hedge provided by the liabilities, as, as interest rates increase, this decreases the market value of the liabilities, thus absorbing part of the impact.
-As a result, the net position remains sensitive to interest rate movements. - A decline in the market value of assets other than fixed income, driven by equity and/or property markets could adversely impact the availability of surplus of capital. - A change in foreign exchange rates could have an impact for CES, due to any potential currency mismatches between assets (cash exposures, investment assets and any currency hedging derivatives) and liabilities (claims and expenses), as well as any currency mismatch between claims and internal reinsurance recoverables. - An increase in inflation rate may lead to a nominal increase in the value of CES's liabilities and other expenses and affect the valuation of assets in the CES portfolio.
-A measurement of inflation risk is currently captured within the Market risk appetite.
+As a result, the net position remains sensitive to interest rate movements.

+A decline in the market value of assets other than fixed income, driven by equity and/or property markets could adversely impact the availability of surplus of capital.

+A change in foreign exchange rates could have an impact for CES, due to any potential currency mismatches between assets (cash exposures, investment assets and any currency hedging derivatives) and liabilities (claims and expenses), as well as any currency mismatch between claims and internal reinsurance recoverables.

+An increase in inflation rate may lead to a nominal increase in the value of CES's liabilities and other expenses and affect the valuation of assets in the CES portfolio.
 Investment and derivative strategies that mitigate inflation risk have been implemented since 2021.